marcksdbgg/atenex_onprem/sparse-search-service/full_codebase.md

                         use_case_log.error("ID map loaded from JSON is not a list.", id_map_type=type(id_map).__name__) raise ValueError("ID map must be a list.")

-                    use_case_log.info("BM25 index and ID map loaded successfully from GCS files.")
+                    use_case_log.info("BM25 index and ID map loaded successfully from MinIO files.")

                     self.index_cache.put(company_id, bm25_instance, id_map)
                     use_case_log.info("BM25 index and ID map stored in LRU cache.")